99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Metadata tags to record additional data that you want stored in the trace but don't need to use with search.
 - Annotations in AWS X-Ray that can be used with Filter expressions
 - Subsegments provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
-  - !! namespace "AWS" for AWS SDK calls; "REMOTE" for other downstream calls.
+  -   namespace "AWS" for AWS SDK calls; "REMOTE" for other downstream calls.

-!!
-X-Ray gives you the ability to trace latency issues with your API Gateway APIs (integrationLatency on cloudwatch)!!
+  X-Ray gives you the ability to trace latency issues with your API Gateway APIs (integrationLatency on CloudWatch)

 "GetTraceSummaries":
 you can search for segments, get the list of trace IDs of the application